mounbagna/Personal-Projects/BMS_README.md

 ## Features
 ### Admin
-Admins can log in using the default password: manager.
+Admins can log in using the default password=manager and name=admin.
 The admin functionalities include:
 - Add Account: Create a new customer account with necessary details.
 - View All Customers: Display a list of all registered customers.
 - Search Account: Look up a specific account using the account number.